jsherman212/xnuspy/README.md

 to be exploited.

 # xnuspy_ctl
-`xnuspy` will patch the first `enosys` system call to point to `xnuspy_ctl`.
+`xnuspy` will patch the first `enosys` system call to point to `xnuspy_ctl_tramp`.
-You can find its implementation at `module/el1/xnuspy_ctl/xnuspy_ctl.c` and examples in the `example` directory.
+This is a small trampoline which marks the compiled `xnuspy_ctl` code as executable and branches to it.
+You can find `xnuspy_ctl`'s implementation at `module/el1/xnuspy_ctl/xnuspy_ctl.c` and examples in the `example` directory.
 That directory also contains `xnuspy_ctl.h`.
 This header defines constants for `xnuspy_ctl` and is meant to be included in all programs which call it.

 You can use `sysctlbyname` to figure out which system call was patched: